 - TBI is associated with higher impulsivity, aggressive behavior and negative emotion ratings (Farrer, Frost, & Hedges, 2013)

-- Incarcerated individuals with brain injuries:
+- Individuals who have been incarcerated with brain injuries:

 - Greater risk of mental health disorders